-Report Reveals Thousands Of Mac Hit With 700% Malware Spike
+Report Reveals Thousands Of Macs Hit With 700 Percent Malware Spike

 The malware basically disguises itself as a harmless third-party Mac app that converts FreeOffice (.fof) and SimpleStats (.sst) docs to Microsoft Office (.docx).
 Installing the said app into your Mac introduces Backdoor.MAC.Eleanor to your Mac, which lets the attacker enter and access your computer or laptop anonymously.

 Backdoor programs such as Backdoor.MAC.Eleanor gives the attacker the ability to “access and modify files, execute shell commands, capture images and videos from iSight or FaceTime webcams, and more through a web-based control panel.”
-It’s actually pretty dangerous, this is why it’s always safer to keep your Mac app downloads to the legitimate Mac store.
+It’s actually pretty dangerous, this is why it’s always safer to download from the legitimate Mac store.

 Never underestimate the golden rule when it comes to protecting your Mac and Apple devices from harmful threats and viruses, which is to never install fishy apps or download files from untrusted sources.

-[Featured image by Shutterstock, Inc.]
+[Featured Image by Shutterstock, Inc.]